What's Coming to Netflix in September 2022

 What’s Coming to Netflix on September 2nd

-- Dated & Related (Season 1) Netflix Original Series – Reality show about single siblings helping each other to find their soulmates.
+- Dated & Related (Season 1) Netflix Original Series – A reality show about single siblings helping each other to find their soulmates.

 - Devil in Ohio (Limited Series) Netflix Original Series – Emily Deschanel stars in this new mystery crime series about a young girl who has escaped a cult.